KennaSecurity/blog_samples/python/README.md

 Contains Kenna Security code samples that are relevant to Kenna Security blogs.
 The directories reflect the sections in the [API documentation](https://apidocs.kennasecurity.com/reference).

-The examples use the environment variable `API_KEY`.
+The examples use the environment variable `KENNA_API_KEY`.
 Please make sure you follow the [authentication directions](https://apidocs.kennasecurity.com/reference#authentication) and export the API_KEY in your shell environment.